 Fishing is pretty easy to do.
 Just equip the fishing rod, stand anywhere next to water (it does NOT need to be at a fishing dock), and then press the A Button on your Nintendo 3DS to toss your hook into the water.
 When you see the fish grab the bobber (there is no audible sound you can react to), press the A Button once again until you reel in the fish.
 No need to press the A button over and over!

 - Bait: slightly increases bite frequency.
-240 G or 2 small fish (to make)
+240 G to buy or make using 2 small fish

 - Magic Bait: increase fish Star Rank.
 Becomes available after you catch 90 fish.
-780 G or 1 crab, 1 shrimp, and 2 fish
+780 G to buy or make using 1 crab, 1 shrimp, and 2 medium fish

 There is also a fishing bonus status effect that will increase the bite rate.